 In fact the list is more than 27000 songs long.
 This is in spite of the fact that he took a long break for Hajj pilgrimage at the top of his career and he only lived to be 55 years old.

-Rafi has give us so many evergreen songs for all occasions.
-From classical music director like Naushad and S D Burman to the modern ones like O P Nayyar and Laxmikant-Pyarelal, Rafi collaborated with each and every one of them to produce some of the most memorable music of the era.
+Rafi has given us so many evergreen songs for all occasions.
+Be it a classical music director like Naushad and S D Burman or modern trendsetters like O P Nayyar and Laxmikant-Pyarelal, Rafi collaborated with each and every one of them to produce some of the most memorable music of the era.
 Although most of his music is in Hindi or Urdu – as a playback singer to the Hindi movies, he has rerecorded music in many other languages.
 Punjabi being his mother-tongue, his contribution to the Punjabi folk music is equally unforgettable.

-The best song from Rafi?
+Now, which one is the best song from Rafi?
 This is like asking – ‘Pick the brightest star in the sky?’
 There is always a debate about the so called ‘best ever’ song from Rafi.
 Based on your personal preference, base on the mood – the choices always vary.
 The fact is, Rafi has given too many ‘best’ songs for a variety of genres.
-Take your pick and enjoy, and then find another ‘best’!
+Take your pick and enjoy, and then find another ‘best’! 🙂

 With all the fame and glory, Rafi was a very simple and very down-to-earth human being.
 He was a family man.
 He stayed away from the filmy party scene; a teetotaler who did not smoke or drink.